leoloveisme/happybeings/About.md

+Marc Wolfgang-Hans Weizu-Brezzhikovski (if the character is Asian) or
-Chen Mark Weizu-Brezzhikovski (if the character is white) or
+Chen Kubwa Weizu-Brezzhikovski (if the character is “white”) or
-Chen Mark White-Brezzhikovski (if the character is afroamerican male) Natural male being
+Chen Marc Wolfgang-Hans White-Brezzhikovski (if the character is afroamerican male) Natural male being
 Thinker